tu1426/wacm_ss18/README.md

 ## Technology stack
 For this exercise we chose MondoDB for database purposes, Node.js for backend development and Vue.js for frontend development.

+## Remarks
+- it is still possible to login with email: user and password: password for admin user, this could be easily disabled though
+- a research facility can be registered via the frontend ui, but has to be enabled in the database before login (set isEnabled flag to true)